pywr/pywr/docs/source/cookbook/control_curves.rst

 Pywr provides a few different ways to implement dynamic state dependent behaviour.
 The most common approach compares current volume in a ``Storage`` node against one or more curves.
-These are typically referred to as a *curves* because they are defined as a profile which varies through the year.
+These are typically referred to as a *curves* because they are often defined as a profile which varies through the year.
 More complex systems will often contain multiple ordered control curves that define progressively changing behaviour.

 Other control curves
 ====================

+TODO

 Custom control curves
 =====================

+TODO

+See also :ref:`extending-pywr-parameters`.